haobayuxi/smart-oocc/README.md

 To ease the programming, SMART provides a set of coroutine-based asynchronous APIs that are almost identical to the original RDMA verbs.
 We also design adaptive methods for adjusting configuration parameters that are important to the performance.

-For more technical details, please refer to our paper:

-> Feng Ren, Mingxing Zhang, Kang Chen, Huaxia Xia, Zuoning Chen, Yongwei Wu.
-Scaling Up Memory Disaggregated Applications with SMART.
-In 29th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS '24).

 ## Artifact Contents
 - SMART’s library (including techniques mentioned in this paper, `include/` and `smart/`);